marko-knoebl/slides/sections/react-redux/61-redux-thunk-en.md

 };
 ```

-## task: loading Todos from a REST API
+## Task: loading Todos from a REST API

 create a thunk that will load example todos from `https://jsonplaceholder.typicode.com/todos`

-## task: loading Todos from a GraphQL API
+## Task: loading Todos from a GraphQL API

 create a thunk that will load example todos from `https://5qn401kkl9.lp.gql.zone/graphql`